Also remember to talk, to listen, and that you can't control everything

 Thanks, and I’ll see you on the internet.

-In Friday’s newsletter, I’ll be writing about my first experience with suicide, how it shaped me, a teenager's canny lyrics about the topic, and I’ll share some links—both timeless and timely—about grappling with suicide.
-Be sure to sign up as a Premium subscriber so you can read it.
+In the follow-up piece for Premium subscribers, I wrote about my first experience with suicide, how it shaped me, a teenager's canny lyrics about the topic, and a number of related links—both timeless and timely—about grappling with suicide:

 Meanwhile, I've opened this essay, “Cycles,” that was previously available only to Premium subscribers.
 Feel free to read and share it.